 - Tinker is set in a Pittsburgh which occasionally intersects with a world populated by elves.

 - Mister Rogers' Neighborhood (Fred Rogers was born in Latrobe and lived most of his life in Pittsburgh.
-The show was produced by the local PBS affilate: WQED.)
+The show was produced by the local PBS affilate: WQED.
+They've even got an (admittedly odd-looking) statue of him on the North Shore.)

 - Queer as Folk - But really shot in Toronto